Cervical Spine Problems: Disk

 Damaged Disks in the Cervical Spine

 One of the most common cervical spine problems is a damaged disk.
-A disk may be injured by a sudden movement (herniate).
+A disk may be injured by a sudden movement, causing a disk to bulge or break open (herniate).
 Or a disk may wear out slowly over time (degenerate).
 A worn-out disk may become so flat that the vertebrae above and below it touch or slip back and forth.
 As disks wear out, abnormal bone growths (bone spurs) can form on the vertebrae.
 Bone spurs can also form in the foramina, causing them to narrow (stenosis).
 If your doctor suspects that you have a damaged disk, tests may be done to confirm the problem.
-Your doctor will then work with you to plan treatment as needed
+Your doctor will then work with you to plan treatment as needed.